Accuracy is the proximity between an estimate and the unknown true value.

 Coverage – are all eligible providers submitting data?

-All trusts made a submission, however some trusts submitted a limited number of tables.
-Detailed information on submission completeness can be found in the accompanying data quality file.
+All trusts made a submission, one independent provider did not.
+However some trusts submitted a limited number of tables.

 Because of this, no figures derived from the MSDS data have been presented as England total figures, rather they are presented in terms of all providers who submitted data to the MSDS for the reporting period in question.
 While the number of submitting providers is all we expect, the number of providers submitting valid data for each data table and data item varies widely.
 Totals therefore continue to be presented as 'all submitters' values, and users of the data should consider the coverage for the relevant analysis when interpreting the data.